-Most sites or blogs offer only one or two types of feeds by default.
-Usually it’s a RSS 2 or RSS .92.
-To check your blog’s feed options, click on the rss icon from the browser’s address bar.
+Most sites or blogs offer only one or two types of RSS feed options by default.
+Usually, it’s an RSS 2 or RSS .92.
+To check your blog’s RSS feed options, click on the RSS icon from the browser’s address bar.
 As an example, here’s a screenshot of the feed options for JaypeeOnline.

 If you want to add more feed options, just follow the instructions below: